Fiat may start Italy car plant investments in coming weeks

-MILAN (Reuters) - Fiat’s FIA.MI Mirafiori and Melfi plants will be among the first to be re-tooled for new models in the Italian carmaker’s plan to fix its struggling European business, and work may begin within weeks, a union source said.
+MILAN, Oct 31 (Reuters) - Fiat’s Mirafiori plant will be among the first to be re-tooled for new models in the Italian carmaker’s plan to fix its struggling European business, and work may begin within weeks, a union source said.

 A sharp downturn in Europe has forced Chief Executive Sergio Marchionne to focus on bolstering the company’s European activities instead of buying more shares in U.S. automaker Chrysler Group LLC, which it also controls.